nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-In this example, `format` accepts the string including in the `enum` property, or/and the string whose minimum length is larger than 1.
+In this example, `format` accepts a string listed in the `enum` property, and/or a string whose minimum length is larger than 1.

 #### `allOf`

-Only accepts that value that matches all of the condition properties.
+Only accepts a value that matches all the condition properties.
 Example:

 ```json
 {